Academic Objectives and Attendance

 Catalog year determines the set of academic requirements that must be fulfilled for graduation.
 Students graduate under the catalog in effect at the time of their initial enrollment at Santa Fe provided they maintain continuous enrollment (registration for, and completion of, at least one course for one full term in an academic year).

 Students who do not maintain continuous enrollment will be assigned the catalog in effect at the time they readmit or resume enrollment.
 Students may choose to graduate under the requirements of a later catalog, but they must fulfill all graduation requirements from that alternative catalog year.
+Students will not be permitted to go back and graduate from a previous catalog year.

 AA degree students should consult with an academic advisor.

 The college will make every reasonable effort to honor the curriculum requirements appropriate to each student’s catalog year.
-However, courses and programs will sometimes be discontinued and requirements may change as a result of curricular review or actions by accrediting associations and other agencies.
+However, courses and programs will sometimes be discontinued, and requirements may change as a result of curricular review or actions by accrediting associations and other agencies.

 Santa Fe College recognizes and awards credit by industry certification or licensure in some vocational/technical areas.
 Matriculated students are required to send a request for articulated credit through Industry Certification to the appropriate academic program areas following completion of the completed Application for Articulated Credit through Industry Certification form.
 The academic departments request verification from the registrar to assure that another institution has not already credited the student for articulated credit.
 Criteria for granting the articulated credit are determined within each department.
 Articulated Credit granted through this process is indicated on the student transcript.
 The college keeps articulated credit forms on file in order to respond to requests from other institutions.
 Application forms for industry certification articulated credit are available from the Academic Advisor for each Career and Technical Program area or upon request at 352.395.3646.